 High cholesterol, also known as hyperlipidermia is defined by excessive amounts of fatty substances in the bloodstream increased.
 Like humans, dogs and cats cholesterol in the blood may increase.
 Cholesterol is a lipid molecule – a fatty substance produced waxy liver to digest fats from food.
 It is transported through large molecules called lipoproteins in the blood to various organs.
 There are four types of lipoproteins such as chylomicrons, very low density lipoprotein (VLDL), low density lipoprotein (LDL) and high density lipoprotein (HDL).
-Omega 3 may help you with your research.
 Chylomicrons is tiny particles of fat consists of triglycerides and cholesterol.
 They are produced by the small intestine after your pet eat a meal and chylomicrons are absorbed 30-60 minutes later and increased serum triglycerides between 3-10 hours.
-Hear other arguments on the topic with translation software.

 If an animal has high cholesterol and triglycerides by more than 12 hours after eating a meal, he may suffer from high cholesterol or hyperlipidermia.
 The increase of cholesterol affects dogs more than cats.
 Dogs and cats with high cholesterol, however, are not predisposed to heart disease as people.
 The symptoms and signs such as abdominal pain, seizures, skin patches, bumps filled with a liquid yellow greasy, fatty and nervous system abnormalities may be an indication that your pet has high cholesterol.
 What causes high cholesterol?
 High cholesterol levels can occur by several factors and these include an increased absorption of triglycerides or cholesterol after eating a meal unusually fat or an increase in the production of triglycerides or cholesterol.
 Abnormalities in lipid separation enzymes or lipid carrier proteins as well as a separation of the reduction of triglyceride / cholesterol may also contribute to high cholesterol.
 In addition, obesity, kidney disease degenerative disease, hypothyroidism, hyperthyroidism, inflammation of the pancreas, diabetes, liver obstruction, hereditary factors and pregnancy cause high cholesterol.
 High Cholesterol Diagnosis Diagnosis is based on the symptoms, careful physical examination and a review of medical records for your pet.